Fall Seeding in New England Explained

 Early Season Care for our Beautiful and Magical Friends

 • Put feeders out in late April or early May until flowers in your garden can offer a source of food.
+(You can check out a selection of our hummingbird feeders here)

 • To make a nectar, dissolve one part refined white sugar into four parts boiling water and be sure to let it cool before adding it to your feeder.